rvsrnvsn/ICML2019/README.md

   - Aim: Cause misclassification
 + Takeaways
   - Stealthy model poisoning can be done
-  - Detection stategies make attacks more challenging but can be overcome by white-box attackers
+  - Detection strategies make attacks more challenging but can be overcome by white-box attackers

 ### Fairwashing: The Risk of Rationalization